dracoooooo/C4/C4/README.md

 # C4

-C4 is a tool that helps you check the transactional causal consistency of a distributed database.
+C4 is a tool that helps you check transactional causal consistency in database engines.

 ## Installation

-To use C4, you will need to have java11 and maven installed on your system.
+To use C4, you will need to install java11 and maven on your system.

 ```bash
 $ sudo apt update